ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W09-D2-Prototyping.md

 ## Prototypes

-In class, we talked about using prototypes to test what the development team perceives to be the most difficult parts of the project.
-Prototypes are often used to get feedback from end users or stakeholders on the design of the software product&mdash;both functionality and usability.
-In the literature about software prototyping, four types of prototypes are often described (Wikipedia 2022):
+You will use prototypes to test what the development team perceives to be the most difficult parts of the project.

+In the literature about software prototyping, four types of prototypes are often described (Wikipedia 2022).

+### Four Different Types of Prototypes

 - Throwaway&mdash;creation of a model that will eventually be discarded.
+  This is what your instructor reccomends for your capstone project.
 - Evolutionary&mdash;aka breadboard prototype, a robust prototype that can be continuously refined and become the core of the new product.
 - Incremental&mdash;a set of separate prototypes that are eventually merged to form the new product.
 - Extreme&mdash;used primarily for web development.
 There are three phases: